K2/EhTrace/README.md

 We maintain high performance using an adaption of some known methods for high performance tracing, yet there is no requirement to use a debugger or enable debug/trace MSR capabilities.

+### Why is it high perf?
+_Branch stepping not single stepping_.
+We get for free basic block's and do not have to worry about multipath evaluation or doing complex static analysis.
+State is automatically maintained temporally due to the nature of VEH.
+All of this is inproc also which saves context switching that impacts typical debug engines.
+Next update is to include get_tsc into the current struct to demonstate our event rate more clearly.

 I'll be presenting/releasing the first release @ CanSecWest this year, updates to follow.

 CSW16 demo of notepad generated this trace, no symbols